To Live And Die In L.A. [Chinatown]

 In 2002, a frail 公公 named Poy L. walked into our legal clinic and asked if he was entitled to veteran's benefits.
 Inviting us upstairs into his small one-bedroom apartment at Cathay Manor, he showed us photos of him in decorated uniforms.
 He had fought on behalf of our country in Italy, earning not one but two, Purple Hearts.
 When his entire platoon was annihilated and his captain decapitated, Mr. L. went on to capture 15 German soldiers, earning medals for his bravery.
 But when he returned, the language barrier prevented him from obtaining full benefits and there was no Cantonese psychologist to assess him for PTSD.
 Interpreting for him in my grandfather's native dialect, we told and retold his story that year and, with the help of a nonprofit attorney, he was awarded decades of retroactive benefits and another $2,200 a month.
 He visited China for the first time with that money and returned with photographs, books and souvenirs.
 I think fondly of Mr. L. every time I pass Cathay Manor, and that experience defined for me what it means to be a legal advocate.

 MLAC Pageant.
-The fall after graduation, I stood outside the gates of Castelar Elementary amongst dozens of other girls, awaiting our turn to convince the judges in a five-minute interview why we should be given an opportunity to run for the controversial position of ambassador of LA Chinatown.
-For the four months that followed, twenty of us girls met, weekend after weekend, in the small cafeteria of the elementary school, exchanged lunches and stories, clumsily learned the steps to Beyonce's Crazy in Love, withstood daylong trainings with speech coaches and image consultants, were educated on our heritage and the history of LA Chinatown, toured Chinatown's family associations and met their respective board members, and were even inspired by dignitaries, like U.S. Congresswoman (then Assemblymember) Judy Chu, who came and sat with us in the little elementary school chairs and ingrained in us that being Chinese girls born to immigrant parents served not as a hindrance to our professional and social development but rather an enhancement to our perspectives and what we bring to the table.
+The fall after graduation, I stood outside the gates of Castelar Elementary amongst dozens of other girls, awaiting our turn to convince the judges in a five-minute interview why we should be given an opportunity to run for the controversial position of ambassador of LA Chinatown (“Miss LA Chinatown”).
+For the four months that followed, twenty of us girls met, weekend after weekend, in the small cafeteria of the elementary school, exchanged lunches and stories, clumsily learned the steps to Beyonce's Crazy in Love, withstood daylong trainings with speech coaches and image consultants, were educated on our heritage and the history of LA Chinatown, toured Chinatown's family associations and met their respective board members, and were even inspired by dignitaries, like U.S. Congresswoman (then Assemblymember) Judy Chu, who came and sat with us in the little elementary school chairs and told us that being Chinese girls born to immigrant parents served not as a hindrance to our professional and social development but rather an enhancement to our perspectives and what we bring to the table.
 Though our pageant later took place on a makeshift stage in a ballroom of the Hollywood Hilton, it was these moments shared in the little cafeteria on the campus of a LA Chinatown school that made the whole experience memorable for me.
-Most of us were probably too young to appreciate it at the time, but we should take pride in a community that would devote the energy and resources to develop a program such as this for us.
+Most of us were probably too young to appreciate it at the time, but despite being a pageant, we learned a lot about our community through this experience.

 If you've read this far, I hope that my review of this tiny town has provided a tiny glimpse of LA Chinatown.
 The residents here are a warm and welcoming people, and they care deeply for one another.
 If you speak the language, take the time to sit down and chat with one of the older ladies in front of Cathay Manor.
-Most have many stories to tell.
-And if you're ever in town in February, consider attending our pageant.
-If anything, our opening dance and question and answer section are often more comedic than a Russell Peters routine.
 Finally, here's a view from the Los Angeles County Public Defender's Office.
-This was my very last job in Los Angeles and everyday, I had the privilege of seeing the entire LA Chinatown in all its glory.
+This was my very last job in Los Angeles and every day, I had the privilege of seeing the entire LA Chinatown in all its glory.